noobping/PasswordStore/docs/README.md

 - later `key: value` lines as structured fields
 - `.gpg-id` for store recipients

-## Keycord-Specific Features
+## Keycord Features

-- cross-store browsing and search
+- browse, search, and edit more than one store
-- structured editor plus raw pass-file editor
+- easy field editor plus raw pass-file editor
-- live OTP display from `otpauth://` data
+- built-in password generator and live one-time login codes
+- weak-password checks and tools for repeated usernames, emails, and URLs
+- add existing stores, make new ones, import passwords, and restore stores from Git
-- app-managed private keys, including Linux hardware-backed keys
+- choose, create, and import store keys, including FIDO security keys and OpenPGP smartcards
-- field-value and weak-password tools
-- layered encryption for stores
+- optional Git sync, remote management, and commit signing
+- extra-sensitive stores can require more than one key

 ## Backend Matrix